 The health care industry has yet to find the perfect solution, of course, but for those in the urgent care industry, arming yourself with knowledge is your best weapon.
 Understand how each payment method works and how each one might impact you and your business.
 Watch for potential updates in the industry and, if in doubt, consult with an urgent care billing company that has the experience needed to save you from any expensive pitfalls.

-PV Billing produces higher revenue for urgent care centers across the U.S. That’s more than $18 of additional reimbursement per visit (compared to UCAOA annual survey data).
+Our billing & RCM services produce higher revenue for urgent care centers across the U.S. That’s more than $18 of additional reimbursement per visit (compared to UCAOA annual survey data).